Agent Personalization

-Glue **AI Rules let you personalize Glue AI's behavior,** ensuring that its responses and suggestions align with your unique communication style and preferences.
+Glue **Agent Personalization lets you personalize Glue AI's behavior,** ensuring that its responses and suggestions align with your unique communication style and preferences.

 ### Messaging Rules